zvector/fate/README.md

 <a name="deferral--features--arity" />
 ### Arity

-`Deferral` supports _n-ary_ futures, in that any number of possible resolution states may be defined.
+`Deferral` is variadic, in that any number of possible futures may be defined as resolution states.
 An instantiation of `Deferral` may include its own one-to-one mapping of callback queues to resolver methods.
 A typical pattern is a _binary_ deferral that names two queues, such as `yes` and `no`, which map to resolver methods that could be named `affirm` and `negate`; this could be constructed like so:

 	Deferral({ yes: 'affirm', no: 'negate' });